 The Földiklinik in Hinterzarten

-The Földiklinik is a specialist clinic for lymphology that carries out inpatient and outpatient treatments for diseases of the lymphatic system.
-The funding bodies include all statutory and private health insurance providers, pension insurance carriers, and professional associations.
+The Földiklinik is a specialist clinic for lymphology, where inpatient and outpatient treatments for diseases of the lymphatic system are conducted.
+Cost bearers include all statutory and private health insurance providers, pension insurance providers, and employers' liability insurance associations.

-Our philosophy is to reconcile the thinking of medical progress with high humanitarian demands.
-We offer interconnected forms of treatment under one roof: including medicinal, physical, and surgical therapies as well as emergency care.
+Our philosophy is to reconcile the thinking of medical progress with high humanitarian standards.
+We offer interconnected forms of treatment under one roof: medicinal, physical, and surgical therapies, including emergency care.

 The Team of the Földiklinik